Advertiser Disclosure

 • High credit score requirements

-While Discover is mainly known for being a credit card network, it also offers personal loans.
+Discover is mainly known for being a credit card network, but it also offers personal loans.
 These loans are primarily marketed as a way to pay off debt, but you can also use them to fund a startup business.
-If you’re a US citizen who is over 18, has a credit score of at least 660, and has a household income of at least $25,000, you can borrow between $2,500 and $35,000.
-You’ll have three to five years to pay off the loan.
-Best of all, there’s no origination fee, and you get to choose your term length.
+Best of all, they have no origination fees, and you can choose from a variety of term lengths.

 Get Started With Discover Personal Loans